Groups at CAPS

 What are group expectations?

-Students interested in groups are expected to commit to 90-minute, weekly meetings and to honor group confidentiality.
+Interpersonal Process Groups and Support Groups: Students interested in these groups are expected to commit to 90-minute, weekly meetings and to honor group confidentiality.
+These groups typically last for the duration of a semester.
 Groups typically have 5-8 students and are closed to new membership after they are full.
 In most cases, students need to commit to either group or individual treatment.

 Which groups are available?